reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 1. Browse to the folder `C:\Labfiles`, and then click **Select folder**.

-1. When prompted for a solution name, enter **EdgeSolution**
+1. When prompted for a solution name, enter **EdgeSolution**.
 This name will be used as the directory name for the new **IoT Edge Solution** that will be created.

 1. When prompted to select a module template, click **C# Module**.
 This will define **C#** as the development language for the custom IoT Edge Module added to the solution.

-1. When prompted for the name of the custom IoT Edge Module, enter **ObjectCountingModule**
+1. When prompted for the name of the custom IoT Edge Module, enter **ObjectCountingModule**.

 1. When prompted for name of the Docker image repository for the module, update the placeholder value as follows:

-    Replace the "localhost:5000" part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**
+    Replace the "localhost:5000" part of the default "localhost:5000/objectcountingmodule" repository location with the name of the Azure Container Registry server - similar to **acraz220training<inject key="DeploymentID" enableCopy="false" />.azurecr.io**.
 This will be the Docker repository where the IoT Edge Module docker image will be published.
 The Docker image repository location follows the format shown below:

     ```text
     <acr-name>.azurecr.io/<module-name>